Predictia/AQUA/docs/sphinx/source/aqua-analysis.rst

 Additional options
 ------------------

-Some options are available to launch the script without having to modify the script itself, so that the script can be used in a batch job or in a workflow.
+Some options are available to launch the script without having to modify the config file, so that the script can be used in a batch job or in a workflow.
+These override corresponding options in the config file.

+.. option:: -c <catalog>, --catalog <catalog>

+    The catalog to use.

-.. option:: -m <model>
+.. option:: -m <model>, --model <model>

     The  model to use.